getwtxt/getwtxt/README.md

 proxy / example.com:9001
 ```

-If you're using `nginx`, here's a skeleton config to get you started:
+If you're using `nginx`, here's a skeleton config to get you started.
+Don't forget to change
+the 5 instances of `twtxt.example.com` to the (sub)domain you'll be using to access the registry,
+generate SSL/TLS certificates using `letsencrypt`, and change the port in `proxy_pass` to whichever
+port you specified when modifying the configuration file.
+Currently, it's set to the default port `9001`

 ```nginx
 server {